prassr/PAFST/README.md

 ## Description
 PAFST have three features.

-1. Separator
+1. Separator and Denoiser
+2. VAD
-2. Diarization
+3. Diarization
-3. STT
+4. STT

-* Separator : Removes background music (MR) and noise from each audio file to isolate clean voice tracks.
+* Separator or Denoiser : Removes background music (MR) and noise from each audio file to isolate clean voice tracks.
+* VAD : Detects whether the audio is present or absent.
 * Diarization : Separates speakers within each audio file, identifying distinct voices.
 * STT : Extract text from audio.